silverqx/TinyORM/README.md

 [![silverqx.github.io][docs-badge]][docs]
 [![License MIT][license-badge]][license]

-TinyORM is a modern ORM library heavily inspired by Laravel's Eloquent ORM that makes interacting with a database extremely simple.
+TinyORM is a modern ORM library that makes interacting with a database extremely simple.

+The code is well tested with the unit and functional tests.
+Almost all the query builder methods are unit tested.
+The TinyORM's query builder code and the code which is responsible for obtaining relationships, is tested by functional tests against all supported databases.
+For now, the code coverage is not ideal but is good enough to guarantee API and behavior compatibility.

 ## Documentation